FawazMV/PDF-Extraction-Project/README.md

 ### Description

 The client-side of the application is built with React.js and provides a user-friendly interface for users to interact with the server-side, upload PDF files, and select specific pages for extraction.
+It utilizes the react-pdf library for rendering PDFs.

 ### Installation